mietek/research/src/mi/MartinLof2006.lagda.md

 Here $M'$ is an arbitrary subset, which contains at least one element, of a given set $M.$  What is surprising about this formulation is that there is nothing objectionable about it from a constructive point of view.
-Indeed, the distinguished element $m'_1$ can be taken to be the first projection of the proof of the existential proposition $(∃x : M)$$M'(x),$ which says that the subset $M'$ of $M$ contains at least one element.
+Indeed, the distinguished element $m'_1$ can be taken to be the left projection of the proof of the existential proposition $(∃x : M)$$M'(x),$ which says that the subset $M'$ of $M$ contains at least one element.
 This means that one would have to go into the demonstration of the well-ordering theorem in order to determine exactly what are its